sinatra/sinatra/README.pirate.md

 Use the `:static_cache_control` setting (see below) to add `Cache-Control` header info to static files.

-According to RFC 2616 your application should behave differently if the If-Match or If-None-Match header is set to `*` depending on whether the resource requested is already in existence.
+According to RFC 2616 your arrplication should behave differently if the If-Match or If-None-Match header is set to `*` depending on whether the resource requested is already in existence.
 Sinatra assumes resources for safe (like get) and idempotent (like put) requests are already in existence, whereas other